 There are 1,267,767 participants in plans that are in critical and declining status.
 Of these participants, 653,739 are retirees currently in pay status, and 203,501 are active workers that are currently being paid wages.
-These two groups represent 11.49% of the total multiemployer participants in pay status or actives receiving wages.
-Based on NCCMP's report that showed that the system paid \$158 billion in federal taxes during 2015 and, adjusting for the impact of the 2017 tax reform, we believe that the U.S. Government will lose \$188.4 billion in tax revenue over the 10-year budget window from the collapse of critical and declining status plans.
+Based on NCCMP's report that showed that the system paid \$158 billion in federal taxes during 2015 and, adjusting for the impact of the 2017 tax reform, as well as NCCMP's August 14, 2018 updated analysis which provides tax loss ranges based on varying assumptions for employment losses, we believe that the U.S. Government will lose between \$31.5 billion and \$101.3 billion in tax revenue over the 10-year budget window from the collapse of critical and declining status plans.